barbecuesteve/api-governance/technical-design.md

 	});
 </script>

-This is an in-depth technical discussion of an API governance platform.
-The [main document](README.md) is intended for Director-level up to CTO with a high-level overview of the system components, both technical and organizational.
+This technical appendix provides implementation details for engineering teams building or operating an API governance platform.
+For a high-level overview of components and organizational strategy, see the [main document](README.md).
+For business context and risk assessment, see the [executive summary](exec-summary.md).
-For the executive summary, [go here](exec-summary.md).

 # Technical Appendix: API Governance & Platform Model

 ## 1. Introduction

-This appendix covers the architecture, data structures, lifecycle flows, and governance practices for API-as-Product.
-Platform-agnostic.
-Supports 300–5,000+ services.
+This appendix covers the architecture, data structures, lifecycle flows, and governance practices for treating internal APIs as products.
+The design is platform-agnostic and scales from 300 to 5,000+ services.

 Intended for:
 - Principal engineers and architects